folio-org/docs/content/en/docs/Access/Cross functional/feesfines/feesfines.md

 **Account #1**: This represents the $100 charge to Julia as the set cost lost item fee.
 This account will have three associated actions:

 * Action 1 represents the initial charge to Julia, with an action type in the underlying data of “Outstanding.”
 The action type in the user interface displays as “Lost item fee.”
 At this point, the **account** has a status of “Open.”
-* Action 2 represents Julia paying $25, with an action type of “Paid Partially.”
+* Action 2 represents Julia paying $25, with an action type of “Paid partially.”
 * Action 3 represents the library waiving the remaining $75, with an action type of “Waived partially.”
 When Action 3 is applied, the status of the account becomes **Closed**.

 The Library could choose to waive the $75 first and then mark $25 as paid, in which case action 2 and action 3 would flip in order, but the result would still be the same - paying and closing the account, closing the loan, and changing the item status to **Lost and paid**.

 **Account #2**: This represents the $25 processing fee, and it has two associated actions.

 * Action 1 represents the $25 processing fee charge, with an action type of “Outstanding” in the underlying data.
 The action type in the User Interface displays as “Lost item processing fee.”
 * Action 2 represents the library accepting $25 in cash to pay the fee, with an action type of “Paid fully.”
 When Action 2 is applied, the status of the account becomes **Closed**.

 ## Fee/fine owners

 In FOLIO, a fee/fine owner represents the agent or office that manages fines for FOLIO transactions.

 If you plan to charge any fines, you need to set up at least one fee/fine owner.
 FOLIO does not require that a fee/fine owner represent a specific office or part of a library system.
 A fee/fine owner could represent an individual, a specific office, or a specific library.

-Fee/fine owners are configured in [Settings > Users > Fee/fine > Owners]({{< ref "/Settings_users.md#settings--users--owners" >}})
+Fee/fine owners are configured in [Settings > Users > Fee/fine > Owners]({{< ref "/Settings_users.md#settings--users--owners">}})

 FOLIO libraries should configure a fee/fine owner for every service point in their FOLIO tenant, even if they don’t expect items attached to a particular service point to be loaned and generate fines.
 This is because if such a loan does occur, and no fee/fine owner is attached to the service point, the fine transaction will fail.
 Libraries may wish to create one fee/fine owner to attach those service points as a backup in case fine transactions occur.